 Inn at Manchester/courtesy photo

-Winter is officially here, and it’s the perfect time to curl up by the fire with a good book or glass of red wine after a day outdoors.
+Winter is the perfect time to curl up by the fire with a good book or glass of red wine after a day outdoors.
 Whether you plan to ski, snowshoe, or shop in Vermont, a stay at a local inn can make your trip all the more memorable and enjoyable.
 Here are eight Vermont inns that will leave you feeling warm and cozy this winter.

 Inn at Manchester